-IIC’s fourth Student & Emerging Conservator Conference will be held in Bern on the 12th & 13th October 2017.
-Following on from the successful 2015 (Warsaw), 2013 (Copenhagen) and 2011 (London) Student & Emerging Conservator Conferences this conference will allow those at the start of their professional journeys the chance to discuss and explore the way ahead.
-The title of the 2017 conference is inspired by the Swiss educational philosopher Joachim Pestalozzi, whose credo of 'Learning with Head, Heart, and Hands' is also very applicable to the conservation profession.
+IIC’s fourth Student & Emerging Conservator Conference was held in Bern on the 12th & 13th October 2017.
+Following on from the successful 2015 (Warsaw), 2013 (Copenhagen) and 2011 (London) Student & Emerging Conservator Conferences this conference allowed those at the start of their professional journeys the chance to discuss and explore the way ahead.
+The title of the 2017 conference was inspired by the Swiss educational philosopher Joachim Pestalozzi, whose credo of 'Learning with Head, Heart, and Hands' is also very applicable to the conservation profession.

 Thursday 12 October, Session 1:

 Head – Scientific Research / Conservation Science and its Application

 How are scientific research and conservation science applied to the profession and how do they support conservation and restoration practice?